mboyanov/mboyanov.github.io/_posts/2025-11-20-Late-Interaction-Basics.md

 ## Thinking tokens / Query Augmentation

 In the pre-reasoning models era, there was often a recommended technique to ask the model to explain its reasoning or solution.
 E.g. add “Let’s think step by step”.
-This allows the model to use more compute to come up with an answer - see [Deep Dive into LLMs like ChatGPT by Andrej Karpathy](https://youtu.be/7xTGNNLPyMI?t=6474).
+This allows the model to use more compute to come up with an answer - see the section "models need tokens to think" in [Deep Dive into LLMs like ChatGPT by Andrej Karpathy](https://youtu.be/7xTGNNLPyMI?t=6474).

 <iframe  src="https://www.youtube.com/embed/7xTGNNLPyMI?start=6420" title="Deep Dive into LLMs like ChatGPT" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"  style="width:100%;height:400px;"
 allowfullscreen></iframe>